mongodb/mongo-scala-driver/docs/reference/content/bson/macros.md

 Hierarchical class structures are supported via sealed classes.
 Each subclass is handled specifically by the generated codec, so you only need create a `CodecProvider` for the parent sealed class.
-Internally an extra field (`_t`) is stored alongside the data so that the correct subclass can be hyrdated when decoding the data.
+Internally an extra field (`_t`) is stored alongside the data so that the correct subclass can be hydrated when decoding the data.
 Below is an example of a tree like structure containing branch and leaf nodes:

 ```scala